Special educational needs and disability (SEND)

-Pupils and their Parents are invited to visit the school.
+Pupils and their parents are invited to visit the school.
 They will be shown around the school, meet all the school community and share the ethos of the school.
-Transition opportunities will be discussed with the Head Teacher Michele Holiday, and planned as appropriate to best meet the needs of the young person.
+Transition opportunities will be discussed with the Principal, and planned as appropriate to best meet the needs of the young person.

 14. How will the school prepare and support my child to transfer to a new setting/college?

-Transition and change will be carefully managed, allowing Parents and Pupils to build up the information and skills to move on to the next stage or path.
-From the age of 4 discussions about “transitions” occur at the annual review of the young persons EHC plan.
+Transition and change will be carefully managed, allowing parents and pupils to build up the information and skills to move on to the next stage of their journey.
+Regular discussions about “transitions” occur at the annual review of the young persons EHC plan.
 Other services and groups will be involved where appropriate.
-The school hold a transition afternoon within the last 2 years of their placement at Eresby to enable parents to meet and talk to potential providers.
-Student in post 16 attend college once a week to help them with transition, where it is appropriate.

 15. How can I be involved in supporting my child?